What is a Stock Dividend?

 Depending on the percentage of shares issued to the total value of shares outstanding before dividend, this can be small or large.

-When the total number of shares issued is less than twenty-five percent of the entire value of shares that were outstanding before dividend, it is called a small stock dividend payout.
-On the other hand, if the total number of shares issued is more than twenty-five percent of the entire value of shares that were outstanding before dividend, it is called a large stock dividend payout.
+When the total number of shares issued is less than twenty-five percent of the entire value of shares that were outstanding before dividend, it is called a small dividend payout.
+On the other hand, if the total number of shares issued is more than twenty-five percent of the entire value of shares that were outstanding before dividend, it is called a large dividend payout.

 The below diagram shows how the stock dividend accounting is done when the issue is small and large.